RaspAP/raspap-docs/docs/ap-sta.md

 ## Changing hostapd settings
 Changes to the hotspot configuration should be applied to the `wlan0` physical device, not `uap0` (a virtual interface).
 In other words, if you wish to change `hostapd` settings, stop the hotspot, disable AP-STA, make your config changes on `wlan0`, re-enable AP-STA and finally restart hostapd.
 An explanation is available [here](https://github.com/RaspAP/raspap-webgui/issues/752#issuecomment-757448664).

+## Discussions
+Questions or comments about using AP-STA mode?
+Join the [discussion here](https://github.com/RaspAP/raspap-webgui/discussions/).